maridsfa/maridsfa/README.md

 ## 👩‍💻 Mariana dos Santos

-Me chamo Mariana dos Santos, tenho 21 anos e sou natural do Rio Grande do Sul.
-Atualmente sou Técnica em Eletrônica pelo Instituto Federal Sul-rio-grandense e estudante de Ciência da Computação pela Universidade Federal de Pelotas.
-Sou apaixonada por tecnologia e inovação com IA Generativa.
+My name is Mariana dos Santos, I am 21 years old and I’m from Rio Grande do Sul, Brazil.
+I am currently an Electronics Technician graduated from the Federal Institute of Southern Rio Grande (IFSul) and a Computer Science student at the Federal University of Pelotas (UFPel).
+I’m passionate about technology and innovation with Generative AI. 👽

+Let’s connect and build the future together! 🚀

 ##